dqian3/autobahn-artifact/README.md

 3. `project_id`: the project id is found by clicking the dropdown of your project (e.g. "My First Project") on the top left side, and looking at the ID field.

-4. `instances`: `type` (value of t2d-standard-16) and `regions` (value of ["us-east1-b", "us-east5-a", "us-west1-b", "us-west4-a"]) should remain unchanged.
+4. `instances`: `type` (value of t2d-standard-16; t2d-standard-4 if using free trial) and `regions` (value of ["us-east1-b", "us-east5-a", "us-west1-b", "us-west4-a"]) should remain unchanged.
 If you select different regions then you will need to change the regions field to be the regions you are running in.
 You will need to change `templates` to be the names of the instance templates you created.
 The order matters, as they should correspond to the order of each region.
 The path should be in the format "projects/PROJECT_ID/regions/REGION_ID/instanceTemplates/TEMPLATE_ID", where PROJECT_ID is the id of the project you created in the prior section, REGION_ID is the name of the region without the subzone (i.e. us-east1 NOT us-east1-a).

 ### GCP Benchmark commands
 1. If you want to run an Autobahn or Bullshark experiment navigate to `autobahn-bullshark/autobahn-artifact/benchmark`.
 If you want to run a Vanilla HotStuff or a Batched HotStuff experiment navigate to `hotstuff-baselines/autobahn-artifact/benchmark`.